octaflop/qmk_firmware/keyboards/preonic/keymaps/foenix/README.md

+updated by foenix

 CMD-Preonic
 ===================
 The CMD project seeks to improve productivity by optimizing usage of the left hand via clever use of the function layers.

 >Note: This project is currently optimized for grid layout, and has not been confirmed to work 100% on MIT layout, although it is expected to work correctly.